NobyDa/Script/README.md

 $done({body:JSON.stringify(obj)})
 ```

-The above random generated device ID can be found at the bottom of Quantumult X additional menu, and it may change after system restore.
+The randomly generated device ID above is located at the bottom of the Quantumult X additional menu and may change after a system restore.

 </details>